f-droid/fdroid-website/_docs/Build_Metadata_Reference.md

 ‘Build:1.2,12’

 The above specifies to build version 1.2, which has a version code of 12.
-The `commit=` parameter specifies the tag, commit or revision number from which to build it in the source repository.
+The _commit_ parameter specifies the tag, commit or revision number from which to build it in the source repository.
 It is the only mandatory flag, which in this case could for example be `commit=v1.2`.